Our Team

 • Project Giving B.A.C.K (Building A Classroom In Kenya) — Board Member

-Barbara Darga
+Barbara Darga professional headshot

 “I have come to appreciate how much FAR gives to the special needs community.
 FAR therapists are incredibly gifted and their connections with our clients is so inspiring.
 I am blessed to be a part of such a wonderful organization and to work with such great team members.”